Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 Pipeline definition is always tied to a notebook or a Python script.
 - You define your transformations in SQL or Python inside a notebook (or optionally, a .py script from Repos).
-- Without that, the pipeline has nothing to run — because DLT is declarative and must know your table definitions.
+- Without that, the pipeline has nothing to run — because it is declarative and must know your table definitions.

 Notebook (or .py file) is required.